palewire/django-calaccess-raw-data/docs/howtouseit.rst

 .. warning::

-    This library is intended to be plugged into project created with the Django web framework.
+    This library is intended to be plugged into a project created with the Django web framework.
 Before you can begin, you'll need to have one up and running.
     If you don't know how, `check out the official Django documentation <https://docs.djangoproject.com/en/dev/intro/tutorial01/>`_.